galenholt/eFlowEval/Readme.md

 # eFlowEval modeling framework repository

-This repository contains the code for the eFlowEval modelling framework.
-It is built primarily in R, but is not (currently) an R package, and contains some shell scripts to manage running on SLURM HPCs.
+This repository contains the code for the eFlowEval modelling framework, built primarily in R.

+This readme refers specifically to the version at the time of acceptance of Holt, Macqueen, and Lester 2024 A flexible consistent framework for modelling multiple interacting environmental responses to management in space and time.
+Journal of Enviromental Management, matching release 0.1.0.
+At acceptance and release, it is not yet an R package, and contains some shell scripts to manage running on SLURM HPCs.

+*The `dev` branch is now an R package and has significant improvements to streamline the workflow.
+Future work will merge with that branch following publication.*

 To get set up, clone this repository, and use {renv} to establish the package environment `renv::restore()` to ensure there are no package conflicts.